 "My staff and I spend most of our day dealing with this instead of progressing our state now," Palin said.
 "This isn't what anyone had in mind for Alaska."

 Palin's lawyers released a statement on Saturday denying allegations her resignation was linked to a criminal investigation on construction of a sports complex in Wasilla.

 "To the extent several websites, most notably liberal Alaska blogger Shannyn Moore, are now claiming as 'fact' that Governor Palin resigned because she is 'under federal investigation' for embezzlement or other criminal wrongdoing, we will be exploring legal options this week to address such defamation," lawyer Thomas Van Flein said in the statement.

 McCain's statement of support came after some of his political aides from last year's campaign outlined their grievances with her in an article in the current issue of Vanity Fair magazine.

 Palin, 45, initially boosted the McCain ticket, especially after delivering a masterly speech at the Republican National Convention introducing herself as a "hockey mom."

 But her approval ratings plummeted following a disastrous series of TV interviews and many voters wound up concluding she lacked the qualifications to be vice president.

-Public ridicule continued in the eight months since the election.
-She recently engaged in an angry public dispute with comedian David Letterman over jokes Letterman made about her and Palin's daughter, Bristol, on his CBS show, "The Late Show with David Letterman."
+Public ridicule has continued in the eight months since the election.
+She recently engaged in an angry public dispute with comedian David Letterman over jokes Letterman made about Palin's daughter, Bristol, on his CBS show, "The Late Show with David Letterman."